 I’m divided here.
 If you are into sightseeing then there’s Yaffe Nof street in the upper part of town which gives a nice view on the Baha`i garden and the downtown city.
 The street name is translated as – beautiful view, so the view is definitely there.
 Dan Panorama hotel, located on that street offers a panoramic view and it’s worth having a look once you are near.
 On the other hand, if you are into calm sea breeze then it’s the waterfront promenade and one of its numerous cafes and restaurants.

-Best Restaurants in Haifa
+Best Places to Eat in Haifa

 Best Day Trip Out of the City